 Celebration of our identity through arts, culture, heritage, sport and recreation

-Being able to participate in the arts, cultural or heritage activities, and/or sports and recreation are very important to individual and community wellbeing.
+Being able to participate in the arts, cultural or heritage activities, and/or sports and recreation is very important to individual and community wellbeing.

 As mana whenua, Ngāi Tahu has the longest association with many places and resources in the district, including settlements, transport routes, gardens, urupā (burial grounds), and places of importance for mahinga kai (food and resources).